What is a Dubai trade license?

 Note: сertain business activities — such as medical, legal, or banking services — will require approvals from respective UAE ministries or industry regulators.

 Working with a trusted business setup consultant can significantly reduce delays and ensure compliance with all requirements.
-This is especially valuable for foreign investors who are obtaining a trade license in Dubai for the first time.

 Dubai trade license costs

 There is no flat rate for a Dubai trade license, but knowing the key cost components will help you prepare a realistic budget.
+The final amount you’ll pay depends on several factors: the type of license, jurisdiction (mainland vs. free zone), number of shareholders, business activities, visa quota, and office space requirements.

 Typical cost breakdown